 The moral of the soy-ry?

-The majority of people will experience no adverse effects when consuming soy and those who do encounter thyroid issues can just limit the consumption of foods high in goitrogen, including soy, broccoli, kale, etc. You can eat some iodine-rich vegetables < https://www.healthline.com/nutrition/iodine-rich-foods#section10> instead.
+The majority of people will experience no adverse effects when consuming soy and those who do encounter thyroid issues can just limit the consumption of foods high in goitrogen, including soy, broccoli, kale, etc. You can eat some iodine-rich vegetables instead.
+These foods are rich in iodine and perfect for a Veggan keto diet.

 Cost Of Going Vegetarian Keto?